Men's rights movement

 The men's rights movement (MRM) is a branch of the men's movement.
-The MRM in particular consists of a variety of groups and individuals (men's rights activists or MRAs) who focus on general social issues and specific government services which adversely impact—or in some cases structurally discriminate against—men and boys.
-Common topics discussed within the men's rights movement include family law (such as child custody, alimony and marital property distribution), reproduction, suicides, domestic violence against men, circumcision, education, conscription, social safety nets, and health policies.
+The MRM in particular consists of a variety of groups and individuals known as men's rights activists (MRAs) who focus on social issues, such as specific government services, which they say adversely impact, or in some cases, structurally discriminate against, men and boys.
+Common topics discussed within the men's rights movement include family law, such as child custody, alimony and marital property distribution; reproduction; suicide; domestic violence against men; false accusations of rape; circumcision; education; conscription; social safety nets; and health policies.
 The men's rights movement branched off from the men's liberation movement in the early 1970s, with both groups comprising a part of the larger men's movement.

-Many scholars describe the movement or parts of it as a backlash against feminism.
-As part of the manosphere, the movement, and sectors of the movement, have been described by scholars and commentators as misogynistic, hateful, and, in some cases, as advocating violence against women.
+Many scholars describe the movement or parts of the movement as a backlash against feminism.
+Sectors of the men's rights movement have been described by scholars and commentators as misogynistic, hateful, and, in some cases, as advocating violence against women.
 In 2018, the Southern Poverty Law Center categorized some men's rights groups as being part of a hate ideology under the umbrella of male supremacy while stating that others "focused on legitimate grievances".
+In 2024, UN Women claimed that men's rights movements as a whole are anti-rights movements.